CankayaUniversity/ceng-407-408-2025-2026-MedVisVR/README.md

 ## 🏗️ Pipeline

-MedVisVR connects seven modular components in a single data flow — from raw medical scan to immersive VR rendering.
-The pipeline branches after segmentation: the original MRI volume is rendered as a 3D field, while the tumor masks are processed as a separate overlay.
-Both streams are composited in Unity for the final VR scene.
+MedVisVR is designed as a modular workflow — from raw medical scan to immersive VR.
+Each component is decoupled and replaceable; the deterministic preprocessing and segmentation layers remain valid even when the downstream visualization backend changes.
+The pipeline branches after mask validation: anatomical localization and clinical Q&A are processed in parallel, then merged into a single hybrid report before being delivered to XR.

 <div align="center">